Mobile Menu

 Albino Corydoras (Mixed Corydoras)

 The albino corydoras is a mixed cory fish developed for cory catfish lovers.
 They are commonly bred from two variants- bronze corydoras (Corydoras aeneus) and peppered corydoras (Corydoras paleatus).
-This fish are almost blinds and their fry are relatively slow to develop as a result of breeding,
+These fish are almost blind and their fry are relatively slow to develop as a result of breeding,

-Albino Corydoras has pinkish-white colour armoured body with bright red eyes.
-It earned the name of ‘Armored Catfish’ due to this armoured body.
+Albino Corydoras has a pinkish-white color armored body with bright red eyes.
+It earned the name ‘Armored Catfish’ due to its armored body.
 These fish are slightly larger than the occurring species, usually growing up to 3 inches in length.
-The females are normally larger than male as well as other cory catfish.
+The females are normally larger than males as well as other cory catfish.

 The albino corydoras are recommended for beginners because they’re not difficult to care for.
 They prefer a well-planted tank with hidden spaces like other cory catfish.
-At least a 10 gallons of fish tank is suggested for this small cory catfish.
+At least a 10-gallon of fish tank is suggested for this small cory catfish.

-Although larger one such as 15 to 20 gallons will be a better option to keep them a school.
+Although larger ones such as 15 to 20 gallons will be a better option to keep them a school.
 Usually, they need clean water with oxygen, so the filtration system is necessary to maintain the water.
-It will also ensure the high oxygenation on the entire tank.
+It will also ensure high oxygenation in the entire tank.

 Albino Corydoras will eat all kinds of meaty foods because they are omnivores.
 So, every day you can give them flake food or a sinking pellet to maintain a balanced diet.
-Along with this, give them algae wafers, blood worm, brine shrimp or daphnia as a treat.
+Along with this, give them algae wafers, blood worms, brine shrimp, or daphnia as a treat.

 Albino Corydoras Overview